Using Your Talents

 This devotional was written by Kelly McFadden

-"Again, it will be like a man going on a journey, who called his servants and entrusted his property to them.
-To one he gave five talents of money, to another two talents, and to another one talent, each according to his ability.
-Then he went on his journey.
 The man who had received the five talents went at once and put his money to work and gained five more.
 So also, the one with the two talents gained two more.
-But the man who had received the one talent went off, dug a hole in the ground and hid his master's money.”
-Matthew 25:14-18
+But the man who had received the one talent went off, dug a hole in the ground and hid his master's money. —Matthew 25:16-18

 Each of our skills and abilities can grow as we work on them and put them into practice.
 It is when we get lazy and stop using the abilities that the Lord has given us that we fall behind, run out of steam, and start to wonder how we really can make a difference.
-Each believer has been called to use his or her abilities and talents for God’s glory.
-It is the people who invest their talents and abilities who will be rewarded in the end.
+It is the people who invest their talents and abilities that will be rewarded in the end.
 For some, this means taking a step back and assessing how God has created and designed us so we can move forward in our lives, investing our talents and not simply burying them in the sand.
-For others, and perhaps you as well, it may mean refining, building and keeping in shape whatever God has given you to build His kingdom.
+For others, and perhaps you as well, it may mean refining, building, and keeping in shape whatever God has given you to build His kingdom.

 1. In today’s Scripture, which servant in the parable do you feel you are most like?

 2. What keeps you from making the time to invest what God has given you back into His kingdom?